Arcos Dorados (ARCO) Gains As Market Dips: What You Should Know

-Coming into today, shares of the restaurant owner had gained 9.1% in the past month.
-In that same time, the Retail-Wholesale sector lost 0.81%, while the S&P 500 gained 0.39%.
+Prior to today's trading, shares of the restaurant owner had gained 15.81% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 0.44% and the S&P 500's gain of 0.85% in that time.

-Investors will be hoping for strength from Arcos Dorados as it approaches its next earnings release, which is expected to be May 17, 2023.
-The company is expected to report EPS of $0.12, unchanged from the prior-year quarter.
+Wall Street will be looking for positivity from Arcos Dorados as it approaches its next earnings report date.
+This is expected to be May 17, 2023.
+In that report, analysts expect Arcos Dorados to post earnings of $0.12 per share.
+This would mark no growth from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $959.61 million, up 21.89% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.69 per share and revenue of $4.08 billion.
-These totals would mark changes of 0% and +13.36%, respectively, from last year.
+ARCO's full-year Zacks Consensus Estimates are calling for earnings of $0.69 per share and revenue of $4.08 billion.
+These results would represent year-over-year changes of 0% and +13.36%, respectively.

-Investors should also note any recent changes to analyst estimates for Arcos Dorados.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Arcos Dorados should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 5.34% higher.
-Arcos Dorados currently has a Zacks Rank of #1 (Strong Buy).
+Arcos Dorados is currently a Zacks Rank #1 (Strong Buy).

-Digging into valuation, Arcos Dorados currently has a Forward P/E ratio of 11.46.
-Its industry sports an average Forward P/E of 24.01, so we one might conclude that Arcos Dorados is trading at a discount comparatively.
+Investors should also note Arcos Dorados's current valuation metrics, including its Forward P/E ratio of 12.1.
+This represents a discount compared to its industry's average Forward P/E of 23.65.

-Also, we should mention that ARCO has a PEG ratio of 1.48.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Retail - Restaurants stocks are, on average, holding a PEG ratio of 1.99 based on yesterday's closing prices.
+We can also see that ARCO currently has a PEG ratio of 1.56.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+ARCO's industry had an average PEG ratio of 1.93 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.